ZdrzalikPrzemyslaw/ZdrzalikPrzemyslaw/README.md

 </br>

-## I am a 4th-year Information Technology student focused on learning backend development and broadening my knowledge about Machine Learning
+## I am a Bachelor of Information Technology, currently working on my masters degree.

 </br>